englekk/handbook-docs/Features/Features.md

 <table>
 	<tr>
 		<td class="feature__mature">Mature</td>
-		<td>The feature is done, tested, documented and can be used generally in production apps.
+		<td>The feature is done, tested, documented and can generally be used in production apps.
 If you run into problems with features marked as **Mature**, the Fuse team will deal with bug reports quickly. </td>
 	</tr>
 	<tr>
 		<td class="feature__experimental">Experimental</td>
 		<td>The feature is shipped in some form, but may be incomplete.
-Documentation can be limited or only available a particular group of testers.
+Documentation can be limited or only available to a particular group of testers.
 The API or behavior is subject to change in the future based on feedback from testing.
 If you are using an experimental feature, make sure to check the changelog for updates when upgrading Fuse. </td>
 	</tr>
 	<tr>
 		<td class="feature__planned">In progress</td>